Cole-Needham/PlottingthePathsofPlatter-likeProjectiles/README.txt

 'DiscMotion3.py'
 ->Very similar to DiscMotion2
---> also takes real positional data (array form)
+--> takes real positional data (array form)
----> plots simulation against real data
+---> generates 3d plots of simulation against real data

 'DiscMotion4.py'
 -> The big boy
 --> Very messy, contains a lot of artifacts from debugging (sorry)
 ---> Takes real positional data in array form, initial velocities, and number of real data points
 ----> Runs simulated disc with random coefficients against real data, calculating residuals and storing values along the way
------> Returns final lowest residual and coefficients that resulted in it
+-----> Returns final lowest residual and coefficients that resulted in it (generated the data used in the paper)

 'README.txt'
 -> see 'README.txt'